frontarm/navi/docs/getting-started/ScreensAndLinks.md

 }
 ```

-Actually, any component which handles a route set is probably going to follow this pattern.
+In my experience, any component which handles a route set is probably going to follow this pattern.
 These components are so common, in fact, that they have their own name -- Screen Components.

 ## Screen Components